SebastianWalker/wemos-d1-mini-Fridge/README.md

 *

 # ToDo
-* make readme ncie and shiny
+* make readme nice and shiny
 * needs fix in documentation
 * better comments in source
 * fix random crash and resart of sensor